Daily news, dev blogs, and stories from Game Developer straight to your inbox

-Despite the introduction of a new, adults-only R18+ rating in Australia's latest proposed guidelines for computer game regulation, titles with extreme violence, sex or drug use could still be refused classification under the system.
+Despite the introduction of a new, adults-only R18+ rating in Australia's latest proposed game regulation guidelines, titles with extreme violence, sex or drug use could still be refused classification under the system.

 November 4, 2011